NeuromatchAcademy/course-content/projects/README.md

   * Ask students to summarize progress
   * Give coding advice if needed and possible
   * Direct students to Neurostars

+* **Project Day 13-14**: Preparing presentations
+  * Prepare about 10 slides and 10 minute video.
+	 * All students should contribute to both slides and video.
+  * More detailed guidance to be announced.
+  * Videos will be presented at virtual poster session on Content Day 15.

 ### **Week Two and Three**